Castell de Castells

 Castell de Castells ([kasˈteʎ de kasˈteʎs], [kasˈtel de kasˈtels]) is a municipality high in the mountains of the Marina Alta on the Costa Blanca in southeastern Spain.
 The village is at the source of the Rio Jalón and surrounded by mountains.
 It is approximately 12 km from the nearest village of Benigembla, and 20 km from Jalón, the nearest large town.
 It is approximately one hour's drive to the beaches, the Fuentes de Algar, and Terra Mítica theme park.
 Also in the area are the caves of Vall d'Ebo and Benidoleig.

 The highest peak of the Serrella mountain range, Malla de Llop, is over 1300 m high.
 The remains of the Arabic castle, Penya Castellet, and many trails are found in the area, popular for walking and mountain biking.
 The area has a rich history with three settlements around the village: Pla de Petracos, Bitla and Pla d'Alt.
 Travelers can visit Els Arcs' naturally formed arches which are some of the largest natural arches in Europe.
 The ruins of these settlements are now being rebuilt as modern homes.

+The area and mountains are very popular with mountain bikers and walkers alike.
+Trails are well marked with white and yellow markers.

 Five kilometres outside the village in the area known as Pla de Petracos are ancient cave paintings said to have been painted over 5000 years ago.
 Caves at the archaeological site have a viewing platform, and the paintings are explained on six interpretive panels.